 We highly recommend buying travel insurance if there is any possibility of cancelation.
 Go to https://www.insuremytrip.com/ for more information.

 6.75% sales tax plus 6% Rutherford County room tax.

 - Are there any cleaning fees?

-a cabin, but I am not bringing a pet and I don't want to "smell"
+- I am interested in a cabin, but I am not bringing a pet and I don't want to "smell" any previous pets!

 - How old are the cabins?

 Tootsies Cabin was built in the 1930s by CCC workers.
 Jim's Cabin was built in 1947 by Jim Washburn.
 Raven's Roost was built in 1964 by Francis Proctor, Sr. Our new cabins were built in the Fall of 2009.

 We're very proud of our cabins and hope you will enjoy them and all the personal touches you will find within!
 Jim's grandparents, Jim and Tootsie Washburn, started renting cabins soon after they purchased the property in 1946.
 Their grandson, Jim Proctor, started working here in 1972 and has spent most of his summers at Pine Gables ever since.
 Robin was born in Ohio and then spent most of her youth in Florida.
 Both Jim and Robin went to Warren Wilson College, in Swannanoa (near Asheville North Carolina).
 Jim married Robin in 1996 and they have spent many hours planning and "fixing up" the property.
 Robin is the naturalist and landscape designer of the two.
 Jim mows grass and is the handyman.
 Our cabins are our dream and we invite you to share it with us.